jmgilman/pdsnd_github/README.md

 in order to begin the data processing.
 You will have the option to filter by month, day of the week, or both.
 After filtering, the above statistics will be outputted to the terminal.
 After the calculations are performed, you will have the option to view the raw data, paginated by 5 rows at a time.
+Finally, you will be offered to run the analysis again from the beginning, choosing new data and filters as needed.

 ## Example
 ```